Third quantization for scalar and spinor wave functions of the Universe in an extended minisuperspace

 We investigated the WDW equation in quantum cosmology obtained from the Hamiltonian constraint of the system, by requiring covariance in the extended minisuperspace.
-Using the covariance in the extended minisuperspace, we also constructed an associated Dirac equation \cite{DHO,KO,SC,YH,HA,RAH} for spinor wave function of the Universe.
+Using the covariance in the extended minisuperspace, we also constructed an associated Dirac equation for spinor wave function of the Universe.
+The introduction of the Dirac-type equation is originally motivated for obtaining a positive-definite probability density \cite{DHO,KO,SC,YH,HA,RAH}.
 We found fundamental solutions to the WDW equation ($\nabla^2\Phi=0$) and Dirac equations ($D\!\!\!\!/\,\Psi=0$) in the extended minisuperspace of some simple models, of which scalar curvatures are zero.
 The analysis solves some factor-ordering problems \cite{HP,Moss,Halliwell2,KW} in quantum cosmology.

 Since the equations obtained in the previous paper are conventional forms in use of the Laplacian operator and the Dirac operator which appear in general field theories, it is natural to bring them to the third quantization scheme \cite{CM,McGuigan1,McGuigan2,Strominger,OEF1,OEF2,Perez,HM,Ohkuwa,SC,PM, Kim,Campanelli}.
 So far, the third quantization of the Dirac-type wave function of the Universe has not been studied.